Web design · SEO & SEA · Branding

 You can find out which cookies and services are used on this website in this privacy policy.

-Complianz is hosted on our servers, so no connection to the servers of the provider of Complianz is established.
-Complianz stores a cookie in your browser in order to be able to allocate the consents granted to you or their revocation.
+Complianz is hosted on our servers, so no connection is made to the provider's servers.
+Complianz stores a cookie in your browser to allow you to manage the consents you have given and any revocations.

-The data collected in this way is stored until you request us to delete it, delete the Complianz cookie yourself or until the purpose for storing the data no longer applies.
+The data collected in this way will be stored until you instruct us to delete it, delete the compliance cookie yourself, or the purpose for data storage no longer applies.
+Mandatory statutory retention periods remain unaffected.

-The processing of these data is based on Art.
-6(1)(b) GDPR, if your request is related to the execution of a contract or if it is necessary to carry out pre-contractual measures.
-In all other cases the processing is based on our legitimate interest in the effective processing of the requests addressed to us (Art.
-6(1)(f) GDPR) or on your agreement (Art.
-6(1)(a) GDPR) if this has been requested; the consent can be revoked at any time.
+The processing of this data is carried out on the basis of Art.
+6(1)(b) GDPR, provided that your request relates to the fulfilment of a contract or is necessary for the performance of pre-contractual measures.
+In all other cases, the processing is based on our legitimate interest in the effective handling of enquiries addressed to us (Art.
+6(1)(f) GDPR) or on your consent (Art.
+6(1)(a) GDPR), provided that this has been requested; consent can be withdrawn at any time.

-If you contact us via email, phone, or fax, your inquiry, including all personal data resulting from it (name, inquiry), will be stored and processed by us for the purpose of handling your request.
-We do not share this data without your consent.
+When you contact us by email, telephone, or fax, your query, including any personal data arising from it (name, query), will be stored and processed by us for the purpose of handling your request.
+We will not pass on this data without your consent.

-The processing of these data is based on Art.
-6(1)(b) GDPR, if your request is related to the execution of a contract or if it is necessary to carry out pre-contractual measures.
-In all other cases the processing is based on our legitimate interest in the effective processing of the requests addressed to us (Art.
-6(1)(f) GDPR) or on your agreement (Art.
-6(1)(a) GDPR) if this has been requested; the consent can be revoked at any time.
+The processing of this data is carried out on the basis of Art.
+6(1)(b) GDPR, provided that your request relates to the fulfilment of a contract or is necessary for the performance of pre-contractual measures.
+In all other cases, the processing is based on our legitimate interest in the effective handling of enquiries addressed to us (Art.
+6(1)(f) GDPR) or on your consent (Art.
+6(1)(a) GDPR), provided that this has been requested; consent can be withdrawn at any time.

-The data you send to us via contact inquiries will remain with us until you request its deletion, revoke your consent for storage, or the purpose for data storage no longer applies (e.g., after your inquiry has been processed).
+The data you send us via contact requests will remain with us until you request deletion, revoke your consent to storage, or the purpose for data storage ceases to apply (e.g., after your request has been fully processed).
 Mandatory legal provisions – particularly statutory retention periods – remain unaffected.

-For communication with our customers and other third parties, one of the services we use is the instant messaging service WhatsApp.
+We use the instant messaging service WhatsApp, among others, to communicate with our customers and other third parties.
 The provider is WhatsApp Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

-The communication is encrypted end-to-end (peer-to-peer), which prevents WhatsApp or other third parties from gaining access to the communication content.
-However, WhatsApp does gain access to metadata created during the communication process (for example, sender, recipient, and time).
+Communication takes place via end-to-end encryption (peer-to-peer), which prevents WhatsApp or other third parties from third parties from gaining access to the communication content.
+However, WhatsApp receives access to metadata that is created in the course of the communication process (e.g. sender, recipient and time).

-We would also like to point out that, according to its own statements, WhatsApp shares personal data of its users with its parent company Meta, which is based in the USA.
-Further details on data processing can be found in WhatsApp’s privacy policy at: https://www.whatsapp.com/legal/#privacy-policy.
+We also point out that WhatsApp, according to its own statements, shares personal data of its users with its US-based parent company Meta.
+Further details on data processing can be found in WhatsApp's privacy policy at: https://www.whatsapp.com/legal/#privacy-policy.

-The use of WhatsApp is based on our legitimate interest in communicating as quickly and effectively as possible with customers, interested parties and other business and contractual partners (Art.
+The use of WhatsApp is based on our legitimate interest in the quickest and most effective communication possible with customers, prospects, and other business and contract partners (Art.
 6(1)(f) GDPR).
-If a corresponding consent has been requested, data processing is carried out exclusively on the basis of the consent; this consent may be revoked at any time with effect for the future.
+Where consent has been requested, data processing shall be based exclusively on consent; this consent can be withdrawn at any time with future effect.

-The communication content exchanged between you and us on WhatsApp will remain with us until you request its deletion, withdraw your consent to storage, or the purpose for storing the data no longer applies (e.g., after your inquiry has been fully processed).
-Mandatory statutory provisions — in particular retention periods — remain unaffected.
+The content of communications exchanged between you and us on WhatsApp will remain with us until you request deletion, revoke your consent for storage, or the purpose for data storage no longer applies (e.g., after your request has been fully processed).
+Mandatory legal provisions – particularly retention periods – remain unaffected.

 The company is certified under the ‘EU-US Data Privacy Framework’ (DPF).
 Further information: https://www.dataprivacyframework.gov/participant/7735.